anonymousdotc/anonymousdotc/README.md

-# SushiSwap Classic Exchange Interface
+# Anonymousdotc Classic Exchengex Interface

 Forked from [Uniswap/uniswap-interface](https://github.com/Uniswap/uniswap-interface), and updated to work with SushiSwap contracts.